What are cookies?

 This data is anonymous, accessible securely to sharethis.com and we don't share any element of it with any other third parties

 Why are you telling me this?

 That's entirely possible and relatively simple.
 Your browser is where your cookie information is stored.
 Each browser has a different method for you to delete cookies or edit your privacy settings.
-The following resource offers you simple guides on how to remove cookies from each browser: http://www.aboutcookies.org/Default.aspx?page=2
+The following resource offers you simple guides on how to remove cookies from each browser.

 Opting out of these cookies will often result in a slower or less pleasant browsing experience.

 If you have more questions, we would love to hear from you.
-Please drop us a line using email@example.com - if you could put the word cookies in your subject line, that would be great.
+Please drop a line to Customer Service at OBConcierge@orlebarbrown.com or our Data Privacy Manager at firstname.lastname@example.org - if you could put the word Cookies in your subject line, that would be great.